-CAI continues to work closely with the DHHS Office of Population Affairs (OPA) and Office of Family Planning (OFP) on several national projects, including 1) serving for the past ten years as the OPA HIV Prevention Project Technical Support Center, providing data management services for the 80+ OPA Prevention projects throughout the country who are funded to integrate HIV counseling, testing and referral into family planning services, and 2) coordinating the annual national grantee technical support meetings.
+CAI continues to work closely with the DHHS Office of Population Affairs (OPA) and Office of Family Planning (OFP) on several national projects, including 1) providing data management and evaluation support to OPA HIV prevention grantees since 2001, and 2) serving as the National Training Center for Coordination and Strategic Initiatives (NTC-CSI) since 2012.

 The attached Data Reporting Instruction Manual describes the data reporting requirements, timeline, and submission procedures for the evaluation of Integrating Routine HIV Testing and Linkage to HIV Care and Treatment in Family Planning Services grants to Title X grantees to provide high impact HIV prevention (HIP) services that include opt-out HIV testing, linkage to care, behavioral interventions through counseling sessions, condom distribution, and sexually transmitted infection (STI) screening and treatment.

 Fiscal Year 2013 is the first year of a grant project period of up to three years.
 This represents the fifth funding cycle (Cycle 5) for this initiative, first funded in October 2001.

 Cycle 5 funding includes two related components: Part A – "Integrating Routine HIV Testing and Linkage to HIV Care and Treatment in Title X Family Planning Service Sites," and Part B – "Enhanced, Bi-directional Linkage Services between Title X Family Planning Service Sites and Ryan White-funded HIV medical service sites."

 The goals of the OPA-supported HIV prevention projects are to: